niden-net/niden-net/_posts/2012-11-25-building-web-app-with-phalconphp-and-angularjs-update.md

     }
 ```

 This is an interesting one.
 Registering the view and Volt.
-[Volt](https://docs.phalcon.io/en/latest/volt) is the template engine that comes with [Phalcon](https://phalcon.io/).
-It is inspired by [Twig](https://twig.sensiolabs.org/) and written in C, thus offering maximum performance.
-I set the compiled path, extension and separator for the template files and also I have a variable (set in the config of course) to allow the application to always create template files or not.
+[Volt](https://docs.phalcon.io/latest/en/volt is the template engine that comes with [Phalcon](https://phalcon.io/).
+It is inspired by [Twig](https://twig.symfony.com) and written in C, thus offering maximum performance.
+I set the compiled path, extension and separator for the template files, and also I have a variable (set in the config of course) to allow the application to always create template files or not.
 In a production environment that variable (stat) will be set to false since templates do not change.

 ```php
     /**